-Administered Through CVS/caremark
+Administered Through CVS Caremark

-The Following Is a Summary Overview of the Prescription Drug Benefit for 2024
+The Following Is a Summary Overview of the Prescription Drug Benefit for 2025

-TIER 1 TIER 2 TIER 3 TIER 4 Drugs & Categories Preferred Generics (Non-Specialty) Preferred Brands (Non-Specialty) Non-Preferred/ Non-Formulary Brands and Generics Specialty Brand/Generic Drugs (Hi-Tech) ltems at Discounted Rate Non- Covered Drugs & Items Annual Deductible \$200 Individual \$400 Family (Waived for generic μ from a Cleveland Clii ned No No Member % Co-insurance Cleveland Clinic Pharmacies: up to 90-Day Supply 15% 25% 45% 20% Member Pays 100% of the Discounted Price Not Covered by Rx Plan - Use Discount Card Member % Co-insurance CVS Store Pharmacies: 30-Day Supply Mail Service Program: 90-Day Supply 20% 30% 50% 20% Member Pays 100% of the Discounted Price Not Covered by Rx Plan - Use Discount Card Cleveland Clinic Pharmacies including Specialty & Home Delivery: Is there a Minimum or Maximum to the Rx % Co-insurance?
+TIER 1 TIER 2 TIER 3 TIER 4 Drugs & Man Categories Preferred Generics (Non-Specialty) Preferred Brands (Non-Specialty) Non-Preferred Brands and Generics (Non-Formulary) Specialty Brand and Drugs (Hi-Tech) Items at Discounted Rate Non- Covered Drugs & Items Annual Deductible \$200 Individual \$400 Family (Waived for generic p from a Cleveland Clii orescriptions if obtaine nic Pharmacy) ed No No Member % Co-insurance Cleveland Clinic Pharmacies: up to 90-Day Supply 15% 25% 45% 20% Member Pays 100% of the Discounted Price Not Covered by Rx Plan - Use Discount Card Member % Co-insurance CVS Store Pharmacies: 30-Day Supply Mail Service Program: 90-Day Supply 20% 30% 50% 20% Member Pays 100% of the Discounted Price Not Covered by Rx Plan - Use Discount Card Cleveland Clinic Pharmacies including Specialty & Home Delivery: Is there a Minimum or Maximum to the Rx % Co-insurance?
 Yes \$3 Minimum/ \$50 Maximum per Month Supply Yes \$3 Minimum/ \$50 Maximum per Month Supply No Yes No Minimum/ \$50 Maximum per Month Supply No No Retail Pharmacies: Is there a Minimum or Maximum to the Rx % Co-insurance?
-Yes \$5 Minimum/ \$50 Maximum per Month Supply Yes \$5 Minimum/ \$50 Maximum per Month Supply No N/A No No CVS/caremark Mail Service Program: Is there a Minimum or Maximum to the Rx % Co-insurance?
+Yes \$5 Minimum/ \$50 Maximum per Month Supply Yes \$5 Minimum/ \$50 Maximum per Month Supply No N/A No No CVS Caremark Mail Service Program: Is there a Minimum or Maximum to the Rx % Co-insurance?
 Yes \$15 Minimum/ \$150 Maximum 90-Day Supply Yes \$15 Minimum/ \$150 Maximum 90-Day Supply No Yes No Minimum/ \$100 Maximum per Month Supply No No Is there an Annual Out-of-pocket Maximum?
-After Deductible Has Been Met: \$3,950 Individual / \$7,900 Family Combined Maximums for Retail, Specialty and Home Delivery No No Components of Each Category Brand Name Drugs See the EHP Prescription Drug Benefit Formulary Specialty Drugs ^{5,6} See complete list of Specialty Drugs, PrudentRx Solution Specialty Medication, and Medications in the EHP Copay Card Assistance Program in the EHP Prescription Drug Benefit Formulary Discounted Drugs See the EHP Prescription Drug Benefit Formulary Non-Covered and Over- the-Counter Drugs See the EHP Prescription Drug Benefit Formulary Pre-certification Required See the EHP Prescription Drug Benefit Formulary for list of pharmaceuticals requiring precertification No N/A Diabetic Supplies 7 Asthma Delivery Devices 7 and Prescription Vitamins 8 Co-insurance 20% No No N/A Pharmacies 9 in the Retail Network , iacy, Cleveland Clinic Home Delivery P es), CVS/caremark Mail Service, CVS/s
+After Deductible Has Been Met: \$3,950 Individual / \$7,900 Family Combined Maximums for Retail, Specialty and Home Delivery No No Components of Each Category Brand Name Drugs See the EHP Prescription Drug Formulary Specialty Drugs ^{5, 6} See complete list of Specialty Drugs, PrudentRx Solution Specialty Medication, and Medications in the EHP Copay Card Assistance Program in the EHP Prescription Drug Formulary Discounted Drugs See the EHP Prescription Drug Formulary Non-Covered and Over- the-Counter Drugs See the EHP Prescription Drug Formulary Prior Authorization Required See the Drug Formulary for ing prior authorization list of pharmaceuticals 1 No N/A Diabetic Supplies 7 Asthma Delivery Devices 7 and Prescription Vitamins 8 Co-insurance 20% No No N/A Pharmacies 9 in the Retail Network CVS stor e pharmacies (includ ing CVS pharmacies lo ocated in Target stores.
+CVS MinuteCli nics are not includ ded.